Explosive Evolution! Greymon (JP)

-Sora: “It’s creepy… and dangerous… and… what happens when it gets dark?”
+Sora: “It’s creepy.
+And dangerous.
+And what happens when it gets dark?”

-Matt: “Who says it ever gets dark here?!”
+Matt: “Who says it ever gets dark here?”

 Izzy: “That phenomenon would be unnatural.”

-Yamato: “Should we go and look?”
+Yamato: “Should we go look?”

-Matt: “Let’s water ski home!”
+Matt: *sarcasm* “Let’s waterski home!”

-Sora: “Oh, funny.”
+Sora: “Ugh, funny.”

 Joe: “Whatever they are, they’re aggravating my hay fever.”

-Matt: “Hey Joe, is there anything you don’t complain about?”
+Matt: “Hey, Joe.
+Is there anything you don’t complain about?”

 Tentomon: “We’re usually called ‘Digimon’.”

-Tentomon: “Just call us Digimon; we like that!”
+Tentomon: “Just call us Digimon.
+We like that.”